virtuosoft-dev/hcpp-ghost/README.md

 A plugin for Hestia Control Panel (via hestiacp-pluginable) that enables hosting a Ghost instance.
 With this plugin installed, a new Quick Installer option will appear.
 User accounts can host their own Ghost instance either in the root domain or as a subfolder installation.
 For instance, it is possible to run Ghost in the root domain while having NodeBB installed on the same domain in a subfolder (i.e. https://example.com/nodebb-forum) or vice versa.

 &nbsp;
 > :warning: !!!
-Note: this repo is in progress; when completed, a release will appear in the release tab.
+This plugin is NOT supported; as the Ghost project has stopped support MariaDB.
+Compatibility, stability, and functionality is therefore unknown.

 ## Installation
 HCPP-Ghost requires an Ubuntu based installation of [Hestia Control Panel](https://hestiacp.com) in addition to an installation of [HestiaCP-Pluginable](https://github.com/virtuosoft-dev/hestiacp-pluginable) *and* [HCPP-NodeApp](https://github.com/virtuosoft-dev/hcpp-nodeapp) to function; please ensure that you have first installed both Pluginable and NodeApp on your Hestia Control Panel before proceeding.
 Switch to a root user and simply clone this project to the `/usr/local/hestia/plugins` folder.
 It should appear as a subfolder with the name `ghost`, i.e. `/usr/local/hestia/plugins/ghost`.